EricHogue/EricHogue.github.io/_posts/2021-05-28-3-NorthSec-Badge-TheMap.md

 storage/rpg/main.scene
 ```

-I was told to focus on the small one of those.
+I was told to focus on the smaller one of those.
 So I started investigating `storage/rpg/main.blocked`.
-It contains binary data.
-And looking at it in vim did not make any sense.
+It contains binary data, and looking at it in vim did not make any sense.

 I started dumping it in hexadecimal and though I could see some pattern in there.
 But nothing that really helped me.
 So I kept trying to dump it in different ways.
 And with different number of columns.
 I also tried the `-e` option of `xxd` to switch to little-endian, but again it did not get anywhere.